May 1 2010

 Beautifully Disturbing: Mark Ryden

-Born in 1963 in Medford, Oregon, Ryden grew up in southern California.
+Born January 20, 1963 in Medford, Oregon, Mark Ryden grew up in southern California.
 Ryden studied illustration at the Art Center College of Design in Pasadena and graduated with a Bachelor of Fine Arts.
 He is considered to be one of a few artists who helped to lead a return to traditional painting techniques and a key figure in the movement called Lowbrow Art.

 Early influences for Ryden include Dali, Magritte, Bosch, Rosenquist and pop artists.
 Later on, he developed a passion for more classic art including David, Ingres, Carpaccio, Balthus, and Bougerau.